wp-plugins/wp-security-scan/readme.txt

 For more information on the WP Security Scan and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a> and join our <a href="http://www.facebook.com/websitedefender" target="_blank">Facebook</a> page.
 Post any questions or feedback on the <a href="http://www.websitedefender.com/forums/wp-security-scan-plugin/" target="_blank">WP Security Scan plugin forum</a>.

 == Changelog ==

+= v3.0.3 (07/14/2011) =
+* Bugfix: Fixed the code error in the change database prefix feature
+* Update: More code cleanup

 = v3.0.2 (07/11/2011) =
 * Feature: Enabled automatic database table prefix rename feature